Norman Bassette

-Norman Jaquy Bassette (born 9 November 2004) is a Belgian professional footballer who plays as a forward for club Reims, on loan from club Coventry City and the Belgium national team.
+Norman Jaquy Bassette (born 9 November 2004) is a Belgian professional footballer who plays as a forward for Belgian Pro League club KVC Westerlo, on loan from club Coventry City and the Belgium national team.

 Club career

-Norman Bassette rose through the ranks of Royal Excelsior Virton of the Belgian second division.
-When financial troubles (not even being awarded a professional license for the 2020–21 season) struck Virton, Bassette joined the French Ligue 2 side of Stade Malherbe Caen in the summer of 2020.
+Norman Bassette rose through the ranks of Virton of the Belgian second division.
+When financial troubles (not even being awarded a professional license for the 2020–21 season) struck Virton, Bassette joined the French Ligue 2 side of Caen in the summer of 2020.
 He started playing with the under-17, during a season where very few youth games were played because of the COVID-19 pandemic.
-He signed a full-time 3-year contract with the Norman club at the end of the season.
+He signed a full-time three-year contract with the Norman club at the end of the season.

 Having started the 2021–22 season playing with the National 2 reserve team, Bassette was soon called to the first team, in late August 2021.
-He made his professional debut for Caen on the 11 September 2021, replacing Johann Lepenant in a 2-1 home Ligue 2 loss against Pau FC.
+He made his professional debut for Caen on 11 September 2021, replacing Johann Lepenant in a 2–1 home Ligue 2 loss against Pau FC.

 On 21 August 2024, Bassette joined Championship side Coventry City for an undisclosed fee, signing a four-year deal.

 On 1 September 2025, Bassette joined Ligue 2 club Reims on loan for the 2025–26 season.
+On 6 January 2026, Bassette moved on a new loan to 1.
+FC Kaiserslautern in the German second tier.

+On 22 July 2026, Bassette joined Belgian Pro League club KVC Westerlo on a season-long loan with an option to buy.